SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A factory function is any callable unit which is not a class/constructor that returns a new object.
-Ergo, factory functions create things without using the new keyword.
+Ergo, factory functions create things without using the new keyword. in Rust, many things are created by a factory function `new()`, which is an associated function of the struct.

 #### type parameters and generics